- WHERE TO STAY

 There is only one company offering pre booked shared transfers between Heathrow Airport and Southampton cruise terminals, beyond the cruise lines themselves.
 In addition National Express operate a Heathrow - Southampton scheduled coach service but this only drops at the coach station in Southampton.
 An onward transfer is required to Southampton's cruise terminals.

 The dedicated shared transfers for cruise passengers come in three variants:

 • Direct van shuttles in both directions between the cruise terminals and Heathrow Airport

-• In the Heathrow to Southampton direction half day stopover transfers with sightseeing at Stonehenge, Windsor or Winchester
+• In the Heathrow to Southampton direction half day transfers with sightseeing at Stonehenge, Windsor or Winchester

-• In the Southampton to Heathrow direction full day tour transfers with sightseeing at two or three major sights
+• In the Southampton to Heathrow direction full day transfers with sightseeing at two or three major sights

 For Southampton cruise terminals departures, all services are timed to depart by 8:30 am.
 As you exit into the public area of the cruise terminal a representative meets and greets you and shows you to the transfer vehicle.
 Drops at Heathrow can be at any main Heathrow hotel or passenger terminal.

 For Heathrow departures, pick-ups are at major Heathrow hotels only, not passenger terminals.
 Heathrow Airport has four passenger terminals two of which (terminals 4 and 5) have hotels directly attached.
 From terminals 2 and 3 you will need to take a hotel shuttle.

 Drops at Southampton cruise terminals are around lunch time / early afternoon.
 Cruise ship porters take your hold luggage from the vehicle into the ship whilst you proceed to check-in.